Azure-Samples/search-qna-maker-accelerator/README.md

 ### 3. Upload documents

 Navigate to the storage account in the resource group you just created.
 Find the container named `qna-container` and upload your documents into the container.

+___
+> NOTE: if you would prefer to pull data from a different, pre-existing blob storage account, you may instead change the data source in your Search service to point to a container in a different blob storage account.
+Just change the connection string and container name in the data source in the Search service.
+___

+After uploading your data to `qna-container` **or** changing your data source, you will need to reset and then re-run your indexer in the Search service to ingest your new data.

 ### 4. Set up the UI